Find the answers to our most frequently asked questions

 Our White-Collar Crime & Government Investigations research will cover both individual representations and company representations.
 Work typically undertaken in this section will include external and internal investigations, enforcement proceedings, white-collar criminal trials and appeals.
 Attorneys will generally represent individuals or companies involved in matters investigated by bodies such as the DOJ, US Attorneys' Offices, state AGs and Congress committees.
 These investigations and enforcement proceedings may involve a range of issues, including insider trading, healthcare fraud, antitrust issues, corruption allegations and FCPA breaches.

 We also have a standalone FCPA section, as well as a Corporate Crime section - FCPA work should be prioritized in the FCPA rather than the state White-Collar tables, and Corporate Crime focuses on institutional representations (excluding individual-only mandates).
-There are also sections like Healthcare and Antitrust that will cover some of the work that comes up in White-Collar.
+There are also sections like, False Claims Act, Healthcare and Antitrust that will cover some of the work that comes up in White-Collar.

 Litigation: General Commercial